-“Retinol minimizes fine lines and wrinkles and diminishes hyperpigmentation, blackheads, and dark spots,” says Nichols.
-It increases collagen production in the skin, and helps make skin look tighter and younger, adds Darden.
+“Retinol minimizes fine lines and wrinkles and diminishes hyperpigmentation, blackheads, and dark spots,” Dr. Nichols says.
+It increases collagen production in the skin, and helps make skin look tighter and younger, Darden adds.

 But retinol doesn’t just help diminish the signs of aging.
 Nichols says it also helps reduce redness and inflammation, and can help make pimples do a disappearing act.